BenbenIO/XM430-cpp-API/README.md

 The datasheet references can be found [HERE](http://support.robotis.com/en/product/actuator/dynamixel_x/xm_series/xm430-w350.htm#bookmark5).
 ## Do not hesitate if you have any Issue or Request
 Lastest Update: Switch from Velocity to timed driving mode.
 This give the capacity to set dead line of the motors movement.
 If you still want to use a constant velocity instead, please let me know.
-SetProfile was replace by SetTimeProfile(ta, tf)
+SetProfile was replace by SetTimeProfile(ta, tf), see API description.

 # Install && Dependencies
 The programme depend on the dynamixel_sdk library.
 Installation information can be found on their [github](https://github.com/ROBOTIS-GIT/DynamixelSDK).
 Please install the proper library depending on your platform.